-Torch7 is a scientific computing framework with wide support for machine learning algorithms.
-It is easy to use and provides a very efficient implementation, thanks to an easy and fast scripting language, LuaJIT, and an underlying C implementation.Among other things, it provides:
+Torch is a scientific computing framework with wide support for machine learning algorithms that puts GPUs first.
+It is easy to use and efficient, thanks to an easy and fast scripting language, LuaJIT, and an underlying C/CUDA implementation.

 - a powerful N-dimensional array

 - lots of routines for indexing, slicing, transposing, ...